Crowd Pleasing Salsa Recipe

-I have TONS of salsa recipes that I like to use for different occasions, but when I’m making salsa for a crowd this is the recipe that gets pulled out of the stash.
+I have TONS of salsa recipes that I like to use for different occasions, but when I’m making salsa for a crowd this is the recipe that gets pulled out of the stash the most.

-It’s chunky, mild-medium, easy, quick and sooooo good!
+It’s chunky, mild, easy, quick and so good!
 This uses canned and fresh tomatoes.
 Now don’t let the canned tomatoes turn you off, this salsa tastes and looks garden fresh!

 I’ve tried making it with all fresh tomatoes but there is just something about those canned tomatoes in there that gives it some umph!
 I got the base for this recipe from a girl in college named Maria Juan Santiago.

 I remember her name because she use to “tall lie diss” (talk like this) and I loved her accent so much.
 We had to do a How-To speech in Public Speaking class and she did a step-by-step on how her father ( a local restaurant owner) made his famous, award-winning salsa.